Shark-ML/Shark/doc/sphinx_pages/rest_sources/getting_started/using_the_documentation.rst

 Now that you've successfully installed Shark, you probably want to do something with it.

-There are at least five different entry points to get started:
+There are at least six different entry points to get started:

 *  the :doc:`online tutorials <../tutorials/tutorials>`;
 *  the C++ example programs shipped with Shark, which can be found